EvolvedWeb/evowc/UPDATELOG.md

 # Updates to EVO-WC

+## Version 0.1.2

+* The function `update` is now given the name of the propery that was changed just before calling `update`.
+* Updated README.md

 ## Version 0.1.1

 * Fixed #2 - Provide proper encoding of `<`, `>` and `&` in the template